Legal fight tougher for congressman as wife pleads guilty

 “When neither the facts nor the law is on your side, you attack the opposing counsel,” election law attorney Fred Woocher said.
 “That seems like the strategy here.
 Maybe he’ll find a juror amenable to some conspiracy theory.”

 The congressman’s attorney, Gregory Vega, has asked for two assistant U.S. attorneys to be recused after they went to a fundraising event for then-Democratic presidential candidate Hillary Clinton while the congressman was being investigated.
-However, the U.S. Secret Service told the San Diego Union-Tribune that the agency had requested their presence as routine protocol and the U.S. attorney for the Southern District of California reviewed the situation last year and determined there was no conflict.
+However, the U.S. Secret Service told the San Diego Union-Tribune that the agency had requested their presence as routine protocol and the U.S. attorney reviewed the situation last year and determined there was no conflict.

 According to the plea agreement, the couple engaged in more than 30 illegal transactions totaling more than $200,000 between 2010 and 2016.